What is BOINC?

 (Remember that a 1 GigaFLOP machine, running full time, produces 200 units of credit in 1 day).

-The credit figures for a particular day may be distorted if a project is catching up or falling behind on validation (the process or granting credit) buy valium paypal buy valium online usa valium generic .
+The credit figures for a particular day may be distorted if a project is catching up or falling behind on validation (the process or granting credit) how to buy valium online no prescription buy valium online usa buy valium thailand .
 Thus to get accurate FLOPS estimates you should look at average RAC over a period of a week or so.”

 Some projects will give a credit bonus if your computer returns valid results in a short pre-defined amount of time.
 This is allowed as it contributes to the value of the work being done.